 You can carve these out, or you can include them.
 But what does that really mean?

 - The carve-out method is all in the name.
 You would not include any controls from your subservice organizations—i.e., you’d carve those controls out of the description of your system and controls testing.

-- You’d do that if getting the full cooperation of your subservice organization to be audited as part of your SOC examination is not This is common, as your subservice organization would not want the hassle or expense of being part of your audit.
+- You’d do that if getting the full cooperation of your subservice organization to be audited as part of your SOC examination is not assured.
+This is common, as your subservice organization would not want the hassle or expense of being part of your audit.
 Besides, your subservice organization likely has a SOC report of their own.

 - Your customers would then need to review your report for your controls as well as the subservice organization’s own report.

 - Since your auditor will not be reviewing the subservice organization’s controls after you carved them out, you would need to have a method of monitoring the subservice organization in place to ensure their control environment is up to standard.

 - As you’ve probably guessed, the inclusive method is the opposite—you would include all the controls from the subservice organization in the description of the system and the report.

 - If you include these organizations, then both you and your subservice organization(s) have agreed to both be audited as part of your audit.
 This is not very common, as they likely are performing a standalone audit of their own, and have a separate report to deliver to you and your customers.

 - As part of the process, your assessor will review, describe, and test those controls.
 Your customers could then review your report for a complete listing of controls.